 Affirmative Action and Equal Opportunity

-The Seminary fully complies with all federal, state, and local laws and executive orders, including Title VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973.
-The Seminary does not discriminate in its admissions or in the administration of any of its programs or activities on the basis of race, religion, gender, age, color, disability, national origin, veteran status, marital status, or sexual orientation.
-In addition, the Seminary aggressively seeks and encourages applicants for admission and employment from diverse racial and ethnic backgrounds.
+HJI fully complies with all federal, state, and local laws and executive orders, including Title VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973.
+HJI does not discriminate in its admissions or in the administration of any of its programs or activities on the basis of race, religion, gender, age, color, disability, national origin, veteran status, marital status, or sexual orientation.
+In addition, HJI aggressively seeks and encourages applicants for admission and employment from diverse racial and ethnic backgrounds.

 It is the expressed policy of the Seminary to operate all of its educational programs and activities in such a way as to ensure that they do not discriminate against any individual on the basis of the characteristics stated above.

-Members of the UTS community who believe that they have been subjected to such treatment are encouraged to contact Dr. Michael Mickler, Vice-President for Administration, at (845) 752-3000, x.
-227, or email@example.com.
+Members of the HJI community who believe that they have been subjected to such treatment are encouraged to contact the Vice President for Administration.

-The Office of Equal Opportunity and Affirmative Action is responsible for monitoring the school’s compliance with federal and state nondiscrimination laws including Title IX, investigating complaints of discrimination, harassment, and sexual harassment, and overseeing the informal and formal grievance process in accordance with the school’s Policy Against Discrimination and Harassment.
+HJI complies with all federal and state nondiscrimination laws including Title IX, investigating complaints of discrimination, harassment, and sexual harassment, and overseeing the informal and formal grievance process in accordance with the school’s Discrimination and Harassment Policy.